-When using bio-diesel fuel, the fuel filter may require more frequent replacement due to premature plugging.
+Fuel filter may require more frequent replacement due to premature plugging.

 Check engine oil level daily prior to starting engine.
 A rising oil level may indicate fuel dilution of the engine oil.

 IMPORTANT: The fuel tank is vented through the filler cap.
 If a new filler cap is required, always replace it with an original vented cap.